canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-history-server-authorization.md

-## Enable authorization and authentication with the Spark History Server charm
+## Enable authorisation and authentication with the Spark History Server charm

 The Charmed Spark solution includes the Spark History charm that enables users to monitor their applications workflows and logs.
-Natively, this product does not support authentication and authorization that is an essential feature in a production environment.
-To overcome this limitation, the Spark History Server charm is integrated with the Canonical Identity bundle that offers several authentication and authorization functionalities with Juju.
+Natively, this product does not support authentication and authorisation that is an essential feature in a production environment.
+To overcome this limitation, the Spark History Server charm is integrated with the Canonical Identity bundle that offers several authentication and authorisation functionalities with Juju.

-### Deploy the Identity Bundle and integrate it with the Spark History Server
+### Deploy the identity bundle and integrate it with the Spark History Server

-In order to enable authentication and authorization on the Spark History Server charm some steps are needed.
-Here, we assume that you have already deployed Charmed Spark using the bundles, as described [here](/t/charmed-spark-k8s-documentation-how-to-deploy-charmed-spark/10979), that includes a Spark History Server charm, already configured with an object storage backend.
+In order to enable authentication and authorisation on the Spark History Server charm some steps are needed.
+Here, we assume that you have already deployed Charmed Spark using the bundles, as described in the [How to Deploy Charmed Spark on K8s](/t/10979) guide, that includes a Spark History Server charm, already configured with an object storage backend.

-In order to enable authentication, we first need to deploy the [identity bundle](https://discourse.charmhub.io/t/iam-bundle-deployment-tutorial/11916).
+To enable authentication, we first need to deploy the [identity bundle](https://discourse.charmhub.io/t/iam-bundle-deployment-tutorial/11916).

-**_NOTE:_** Please take a look at the Identity Platform tutorial to check that your environment is configured correctly.
+> **NOTE**: Please take a look at the Identity Platform tutorial to check that your environment is configured correctly.

 ```bash
 juju deploy identity-platform --channel edge --trust